Huotes/CommitMaker/README.md

 E-mail returned to sender... insufficient voltage.

 Chuck Norris doesn't throw up if he drinks too much.
 Chuck Norris throws down!

+A movie scene depicting Chuck Norris losing a fight with Bruce Lee was the product of history's most expensive visual effect.
+When adjusted for inflation, the effect cost more than the Gross National Product of Paraguay.